 Teaching Hybrid or Online

-The definition for online learning has confused educational professionals everywhere.
+The definition of online learning has confused educational professionals everywhere.
 The reality is that many of us are already practicing some form of online learning and we may not realize it.
 Here is how Wentworth defines hybrid and online:

 What are the differences between f2f and hybrid/online?